Skip to content

 Q: What extra help, if any, should we put in place for our pupils around the time they complete the survey, in case the questions bring support-needs to light?

 Ideally, this would be someone in the school/college or linked to it.
 The support made available could be something as simple as offering after-school or lunch-time drop-ins and/or extended discussion time and signposting in class.
-In previous years of the survey, some pupils/young people have approached the staff member present in the room, while others have gone to their Form Takers or Heads of Year.
-This is very dependent on the pupil/young person, their problem and the relationships they have in school/college.
+In previous years of the survey, some students/young people have approached the staff member present in the room, while others have gone to their Form Takers or Heads of Year.
+This is very dependent on the student/young person, their problem and the relationships they have in school/college.
 But it may help to let them know that staff are aware of the survey, so they can approach the right adult for them.

-Q: Can special schools do the survey?
+Q: Can non-mainstream schools do the survey?